VinnyDyn/NNTags/README.md

 Add the component EasyM2M for relationships, here we need include two parameters.
 - Many-to-Many Relationship: Many-to-Many LogicalName.
 [IMPORTANT: How to configure the Many-to-Many Relationship](https://github.com/VinnyDyn/NNTags/issues/10#issuecomment-874050904)
 - Associated Hexadecimal: define a button color when the record are related.
+- Disable Subgrid with the Record: I the form is read only, the control will be disabled.
+- Disable Search Box: unfortunately I couldn't got the native config on subgrid, then I've created a property.
 ![alt text](https://github.com/VinnyDyn/NNTags/blob/master/Images/pcf_configuration.png)

 ### Developers